Catastrophic Injury Lawyer Little Rock Arkansas

 Under no circumstances get into a discussion of fault, just tell the officer what happened.
 Let your lawyer handle the issue of fault.
 It is also very critical that you do not deny your injury, your condition can change considerably a few days later.
 Do not give a statement or sign anything without consulting with your lawyer.
 As unfriendly as it may seem, do not apologize, this can be interpreted as admission of guilt.
 Do not throw away any evidence or anything that may be connected to the accident.
 If you are able to move, remove yourself (or your vehicle) from traffic areas to avoid further accidents.

 There are many safety measures that one can follow to avoid catastrophic injuries.
 Preventative care must be exercised to avoid the many types of accidents, such as car accidents, motorcycle accidents, pedestrian accidents, and slip and fall accidents.
 Proper maintenance of your kitchen appliances, water heater or plumbing can avoid explosions or burn injuries.
 Regular work place inspection is a must and workers education can eliminate injuries and save lives.
 Drink alcohol in moderation and remember that drinking on the beach is not only illegal, it is dangerous as the sun increases the effect of the alcohol by dehydrating the body.
 As to the man’s best friend, train your dog and learn how to handle him (a dog with no exercise is more likely to bite).

 A catastrophic injury is a devastating event not only for the injured but for the entire family.
-If you suffered an injury of no fault of yours, you need to seek compensation as the rehabilitation and the change of life style may cost millions.
-Please contact our personal injury law firm for a free consultation.
+If you suffered an injury of no fault of yours, you need to seek compensation as the rehabilitation and the change of lifestyle may cost millions.
+Please contact our Little Rock AR Catastrophic Injury Lawyer for a free consultation.
 You may be eligible for a personal injury claim, or a workman compensation claim, or a product liability claim, or a combination of several claims.